Commonwealth of Independent States Treaty on Free Trade Area: European Union–Ukraine trade agreement controversy

 From 1 January 2016, Ukraine and the European Union started provisionally applying a Deep and Comprehensive Free Trade Agreement.
 Member states of the Eurasian Economic Union (EEU or EAEU) held consultations on 22 December 2015 to discuss the implications of the agreement concerning the possible duty-free transit of EU goods into the EEU via Ukraine.
 The states agreed to implement a provisional scheme later in 2016 that would impose customs checks on goods entering the EEU from Ukraine; and long term, to establish a common information system to control all imports into the EEU's customs area.
 Nonetheless, Russia promulgated a decree in mid-December 2015 suspending its CIS Free Trade Agreement with respect to Ukraine from 1 January 2016.
 In late December, the Ukrainian Government responded by passing trade restrictions on Russia, with effect from 2 January 2016.
 Agreements between Ukraine and other EEU states within the free trade area remain in effect.

 On 1 November 2022, Verkhovna Rada MP Roksolana Pidlasa made a draft bill to denounce the proposed to Treaty on the Free Trade Area (CIS) dated 18 October 2011.
 After meeting with Prime Minister Denys Shmyhal, she said, "It is time to decolonize our trade.
 We have bilateral free trade agreements with all CIS member countries, the GUAM Free Trade Agreement, and we also apply the Pan-Euro-Med regional convention with Georgia and Moldova.
 There are many tools that work for Ukrainian manufacturers.
 There is no need to participate in a treaty where Russia imposes its rules and uses the right of force."
+Pidlasa reminded and noted that "in addition to Russia, whose trade is embargoed, Belarus, Armenia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan and Turkmenistan are also parties to the agreement, and Uzbekistan applies the agreement on separately defined terms."

 Signature and ratification

 An overview of signatures and ratifications is shown below:

+In 2013, the protocol on the application of the CIS FTA between Uzbekistan and the CIS FTA member states was signed as a bilateral document and without any reservations to the CIS FTA agreement.
+It entered into force in 2014.